-Food for thought: Rules of Origin in future EU-UK FTA could create ‘hidden hard Brexit’, according to FDF report
+Food for thought: Rules of Origin in future EU-UK FTA could create ‘hidden hard Brexit’

 The Food and Drink Federation (“FDF”) has recently published a report on the potential impact of Rules of Origin in any future EU-UK Free Trade Agreement on food and drink exporters.
 The report, jointly commissioned by the FDF and the National Association of British and Irish Flour Millers (“NABIM”), highlights the potential adverse effects of such rules on the industry and proposes measures that can be adopted to mitigate those effects.